jkelvie/ClassicMovieMusts/README.md

 | LAMBDA_ARN | The full Lambda ARN |
 | SKILL_ID | The Skill ID |

 The variables that are CI ONLY are marked that way because they do NOT need to be set if running locally on your laptop.
-When running locally we assume:
-* You have installed and configured the AWS CLI
-* You have installed and configued the ASK CLI
+This is because we assume you have setup and configured the ASK locally - [follow these directions](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) if you have not already done this.

+Use caution with setting the CI flag - it will create ~/.aws/credentials and ~/.ask/cli_config files.
+In CI environments, this is typically fine because they are run on "pristine" VMs each time.
+But this may (undesirably) overwrite existing files if run on a dev laptop.

 Additionally when running locally, you can set the FUNCTION_NAME to an HTTPS URL.
 This will configure the skill endpoint to use that instead of a Lambda.
 This is particularly useful for local testing with our [bst proxy](https://read.bespoken.io/cli/commands/#proxy).
 Using the bst proxy, the payloads from Alexa will be sent directly to your laptop.